gestimation/cifmodeling/README.md

 install.packages("boot")
 install.packages("ggplot2")
 install.packages("ggsurvfit")
+install.packages("patchwork")
 install.packages("modelsummary")
 devtools::install_github("gestimation/cifmodeling")
 ```

-If you only need the core functionality of `cif`, installing `Rcpp` and
+If you only need the core functionality of `cifcurve` and `polyreg`,
-`nleqslv` are enough; the other packages are optional but recommended to
+installing `Rcpp` and `nleqslv` are enough; the other packages are
-reproduce the examples below.
+optional but recommended to reproduce the examples below.

 ## Model specification of polyreg()